leapcode/soledad/docs/auth.rst

   *Blobs* services, verified against the Leap Platform ``tokens`` database.

-* A local plaintext **Services API**, providing the delivery part of the *Incoming* service, authenticated against tokens defined in a file specified on the server configuration file.
+* A local plaintext **Services API**, currently providing only the delivery part of the *Incoming* service, authenticated against tokens defined in a file specified on the server configuration file (see the :ref:`services-tokens-file` section).

 Authorization header
 --------------------